Electric Winnebagos are coming soon

 Plug-in camping might not be that far off, though.
 More RV campers are staying closer to home these days, according to a survey sponsored by Kampgrounds of America, a company that operates campgrounds for RV, tent, and cabin camping.
 Last year, 35% of campers traveled less than 50 miles from home and almost half of new campers were likely to stay that close to home.
 It was not clear from the survey what percentage of those short-haul campers drove RVs.

-Many KOA campgrounds do have electric vehicle charging available, KOA spokeswoman Annie Drury said, so that campers who have electric cars can charge them there.
+Some KOA campgrounds do have electric vehicle charging available, KOA spokeswoman Annie Drury said, so that campers who have electric cars can charge them there.

 To make its electric vehicles, Winnebago has partnered with Motiv Power Systems, a company that makes chassis for medium-duty electric trucks.
 These are the sort of trucks that deliver goods to stores around a city, for example.
 Winnebago (WGO) will also make a financial investment in Motiv, but the terms of that deal were not disclosed.